pilotnexus/pilotdocs/docs/getting-started/install-pilot-config.md

   `sudo -H pip3 install pilot-config`

 2. Run:
-  `sudo pilot-config`
+  `sudo pilot`

 3. If you are running the tool for the first time, drivers are installed and a reboot is required.

-4. After reboot, re-run sudo pilot-config
+4. After reboot, re-run sudo pilot
   Log in with your user credentials.
   Inserted boards should be automatically detected and you can build and install the firmware for it.